google/WebFundamentals/src/content/en/android/trusted-web-activity/multi-origin/index.md

 ```

 ## Using a custom LauncherActivity
-When using custom code to launch a TWA, adding extra origins can be achieved by calling
+When using custom code to launch a Trusted Web Activity, adding extra origins can be achieved by
-`setAdditionalTrustedOrigins` when building the Intent to launch the TWA:
+calling `setAdditionalTrustedOrigins` when building the Intent to launch the Trusted Web Activity:

 ```java
 public void launcherWithMultipleOrigins(View view) {